klaudiaszostek/ExercisesApp/README.md

 # ExercisesApp
-The app that makes it easier to combine exercise with studies.
-The app will include exercise suggestions for strength, cardio and core training days.
-The app will include exercise suggestions for strength, cardio and core training days; in the form of a timer counting down the time of each set.
+The app includes exercise suggestions for strength, cardio and core training days; making it easier to maintain regularity.

 ## Technologies
 HTML, CSS, JavaScript, Electron